edmondscommerce/doctrine-static-meta/docs/Getting-Started.md

 ## Creating Entities from a MySQL Query

 You might want create entities directly from a pre existing database.

-You can use the following technique to allow you to easily create entities from a query.
+You can use something like the following technique to allow you to easily create entities from a query.

 ```php
 <?php declare(strict_types=1);